fedepaol/hugoblog/content/posts/a-concurrency-experiment.md

 ### Fallacies

 The alignement assumes that the concurrent calls will take (almost) the same amount of time and that they will eventually end.

-A non terminating goroutine would result in blocking the entire flow.
-A smarter implementation should take timeouts into account.
+A non terminating goroutine would result in blocking the entire flow: a smarter (and production ready) implementation should take timeouts into account.